 This version of Chat Extensions is formally called Chat Extensions version 2, and is available from Viber version 6.8.7 and newer.
 Chat Extensions is available on iOS and Android devices.

 A Chat Extensions search will lead to two different user flows, depending on the type of service you provide.

 Based on a search query, the user will receive an interactive grid.
 If the user doesn’t submit a search query they are shown a set of default results, based on service preferences (top trending, new, and so on).
 Tapping on one of the keyboard items will provide more information or several options for actions in the form of a second keyboard.
 This format is suitable for songs, videos or images for example.
-Users can share their findings as a rich message.
+Users can share their findings as a Carousel content (rich message).

 Example flow – Music chat extension